virtualidentityag/quality-gate/README.md

 #### Typescript, Javascript, Sass and JSX
 These options allow you to specify what should be linted by the application.
-When no option is given, the application will assume that it has to lint both typescript and javascript files.
+When no option is given, the application will assume that it has to lint all logic and style files.
 If either the typescript, javascript or sass options are given, the application will only lint these types of files.
-The sass option will also lint css files.
+The typescript option will lint files with the `ts` extension, the javascript option will lint files with the `js` extension, and the sass option will lint files with the extensions `scss` and `css`.
-In the case of the JSX option, it will only take effect when at least one of the logic-based options (typescript and javascript) options are given (or when none is given - remember, the default is both!).
+In the case of the JSX option, it will only take effect when at least one of the logic-based options (typescript and javascript) options are given, or when none of them are - remember, the default behaviour will lint both of them!
 The typescript and javascript options will effectively ignore any files that match the regex `*.spec.?s`.
 To lint tests, please see the option "Tests" of this README.
 To use these options you can add `--typescript`, `--javascript`, `--sass` and `--include-jsx` or through their shorthanded notations `-t`, `-j`, `-s` and `-x`, respectively.

 Examples:
-- `biotope-quality-gate lint` - will lint typescript and javascript files
+- `biotope-quality-gate lint` - will lint `ts`, `js`, `scss` and `css` files
-- `biotope-quality-gate lint --typescript` - will only lint typescript files
+- `biotope-quality-gate lint --sass` - will lint `scss` and `css` files
-- `biotope-quality-gate lint --javascript` - will only lint javascript files
+- `biotope-quality-gate lint --typescript` - will only lint `ts` files
-- `biotope-quality-gate lint --include-jsx` - will lint typescript and javascript files, including the ones with jsx and tsx extensions
+- `biotope-quality-gate lint --javascript` - will only lint `js` files
-- `biotope-quality-gate lint --sass` - will lint sass and css files
+- `biotope-quality-gate lint --include-jsx` - will lint `ts`, `tsx`, `js`, `jsx`, `scss` and `css` files

 **Note**: When using `--sass` with either `--typescript` or `--javascript`, you are bound to using the default configurations given (i.e. don't specify the `--config` option).
 This is due to sass and typescript/javascript both having very different configuration files.
-We advise you to always create separate npm scripts for linting style and logic to avoid this issue entirely.
+We advise you to always create separate npm scripts for linting style and logic to avoid this issue entirely, or use the default configurations.

 #### Fix
 This option will try to fix any errors that it finds automatically.
 If there are errors it finds but